Dual forms of the orthogonality relations of some classical q-orthogonal polynomials: Introduction

-Needless to say, finding the inverse $(g_{n,k})$, often denoted by $(f_{n,k})^{-1}$, enables us to establish even more summation formulas, which is the crux of the inverse relations.
+Needless to say, finding the inverse $(g_{n,k})$, often denoted by $(f_{n,k})^{-1}$, enables us to establish even more summation formulas, which is the one of fundamental roles that the inverse relations play in the theory of hypergeometric series.
 This problem, as pointed out by Ir.
 Gessel and D. Stanton \cite[p.175, \S 2]{111}, is equivalent to the Lagrange inversion formula.
 As of today, there has been a more general inverse relation called the $(f,g)$-inversion formula \cite{0020}, since it contains all previously known results such as the Gould-Hsu inversion formula \cite{gouldhsu}, the Krattenthaler inversion formula \cite{kra}, as well as the Warnaar inversion formula \cite{1000} as special cases. \begin{dl}\mbox{\rm \cite[Theorem 1.3]{0020} } Let $f(x,y)$ and $g(x,y)$ be two arbitrary functions over ${\Bbb C}$ in variables $x,y$ and $\{b_i\}_{i\in \mathbb{N}}$ be such a sequence that none of the terms $g(b_i,b_j)$ and $f(x_i,b_j)$ in the denominator of the right side of (\ref{a12}) and (\ref{b12}) vanish.
 Suppose that $g(x,y)$ is antisymmetric, i.e., $g(x,y)=-g(y,x)$.
 Let $F=(f_{n,k})_{n,k\in \mathbb{N}}$ and $G=(g_{n,k})_{n,k\in \mathbb{N}}$ be two ILT matrices with the entries given by Then $F=(f_{n,k})_{n,k\in \mathbb{N}}$ and $G=(g_{n,k})_{n,k\in \mathbb{N}}$ is a pair of inverse relations if and only if $ f(x,y)$ and $g(x,y)$ satisfy that for any $a,b,c,x\in \mathbb{C}$,

 \end{dl} Up to now, there have been found many pairs of $f(x,y)$ and $g(x,y)$ satisfying (\ref{add}), each pair of which in turn yields an $(f,g)$-inversion formula.